What Are Hispanic-Serving Institutions (HSIs)?

 Explore Our HSI Lists, Fact Sheets and Related Resources

 HSIs have become increasingly important to higher education and the U.S. workforce.
 This is due to the significant share of diverse student populations they educate.
-Currently, there are 600 HSIs that educate 5.2 million students nationwide.
-These institutions enroll two-thirds of all Hispanic undergraduate students and 64% of all Hispanic students in nonprofit postsecondary education.
+Currently, there are 615 HSIs that educate 5.6 million students nationwide and two-thirds of all Hispanic undergraduates.Â

 Why are HSIs important?